Who We Are

 We’re building partnerships across several categories:

-Foundation Partners: Corporate foundations and family offices that want to advance financial inclusion through technology innovation.
-These partnerships provide multi-year support, strategic input, and co-convening opportunities.
-We have tiered partnership levels to accommodate different scales of engagement.
+Foundation Supporters: Corporate foundations and family offices that want to advance financial inclusion through technology innovation.
+We welcome multi-year support and co-convening engagement, structured to advance our shared educational and research goals.

-Financial Institution Partners: Banks, credit unions, and investment firms interested in supporting the CDFI ecosystem, piloting new approaches to community lending, or contributing expertise to our standards development work.
+Financial Institution Supporters: Banks, credit unions, and investment firms interested in supporting the CDFI ecosystem, piloting new approaches to community lending, or contributing expertise to our standards development work.

-Technology Partners: Software companies and infrastructure providers that want to contribute tools, engineering talent, or technical expertise to our open-source projects while expanding their own social impact.
+Technology Contributors: Software companies and infrastructure providers interested in contributing tools, engineering talent, or technical expertise to our open-source projects in support of financial inclusion.

-Academic & Research Partners: Universities and research institutions interested in collaborative research on financial inclusion, fintech, and community development finance.
+Academic and Research Collaborators: Universities and research institutions interested in collaborative research on financial inclusion, fintech, and community development finance.

-Government & Policy Partners: Federal agencies, state programs, and international development organizations interested in piloting innovative approaches to capital deployment in underserved markets.
+Government and Policy Collaborators: Federal agencies, state programs, and international development organizations interested in piloting innovative approaches to capital deployment in underserved markets.

-If your organization is interested in partnering with us, we’d love to start a conversation.
-Email partnerships@zult.org with information about your organization and areas of interest.
+If your organization is interested in supporting our work, we’d love to start a conversation.
+Email info@zult.org.

 When you make a donation, we’ll send you a receipt for your tax records that includes our EIN (Employer Identification Number) and confirms that no goods or services were provided in exchange for your contribution, unless otherwise noted.